-The United States needed to reform health care because the cost was so high.
-Medical bankruptcies affected up to 2 million people.
-Rising health care costs threatened to consume the entire federal budget.
-It made the cost of preventive care unaffordable.
-That sent many low-income people to the emergency room, raising costs even higher.
+The United States could reform health care because of the high cost.
+Medical bankruptcies have affected up to 2 million people.
+Rising health care costs could threaten to consume the entire federal budget.
+It has made the cost of preventive care unaffordable to many.
+Low-income families may turn to the emergency room, which raising could raise costs even higher.

 A Quick Review of Health Insurance

-Since health care is so expensive, most people buy insurance coverage.
-That's why most discussions about health care reform is centered around making insurance more available.
+Since health care is so expensive, most people buy health insurance coverage.
+That's why most discussions about health care reform are centered around making insurance more available.
 Insurance operates by charging a monthly fee.
 This is also called a premium.
-In return, it guarantees the insurer a payout if any medical emergencies occur.
+In return, the company pays medical expenses.

-The federal government subsidizes health care for those who are over 65 through Medicare.
+The federal government subsidizes health care for those over 65 through Medicare.
 Part of Medicare, the Part A Hospital Insurance program, pays for itself from payroll taxes.

 Health care reform is needed for four reasons.
 First, health care costs have been skyrocketing.
-In 2011, the average cost for a family of four increased by 7.3 percent, to $19,393.
+In 2011, the average cost for a family of four increased by 7.3% to $19,393.
 That's almost double of what it cost just nine years before that.
-By 2030, it is estimated that payroll taxes will only cover 38 percent of Medicare costs.
-The rest will contribute to the federal budget deficit.

 Second, health care reform will improve the quality of care.
 Most Americans are surprised to find that their country has the worst health care in the developed world.
-Chronic diseases cause 70 percent of all U.S. deaths and affect 45 percent of all Americans.
+Chronic diseases cause 87% of all U.S. deaths and affect 45% of all Americans.
 As the population ages, the incidence of these diseases will grow rapidly.

-By 2023, cancer and diabetes will increase by 50 percent, while heart disease will rise by 40 percent.
-At the same time, hypertension and lung disease will be up by 30 percent and strokes will occur 25 percent more often.
-Each year, the cost of treatment totals $1.7 trillion, representing 75 percent of all health care dollars spent.
+By 2023, cancer and diabetes will increase by 62% and 53%, respectively, while heart disease will rise by 41%.
+At the same time, hypertension and lung disease will be up by 39% and 31%, respectively, and strokes will occur 29% more often.
+Each year, the cost of treatment totals $1.7 trillion, representing 75% of all health care dollars spent.
 This cost can be lowered through disease prevention and wellness programs.
-(Source: Partnership to Fight Chronic Disease.)

-These costs could wipe out people’s savings or cause them to lose their home.
+These costs could wipe out people’s savings or cause them to lose their homes.
 Even worse, many people would have to forgo treatment because they just couldn't afford it.
-Not only is this bad for them, it's also bad for the economy.
-For example, half of all bankruptcies result from high medical costs.
+Not only is this bad for them, but it's also bad for the economy.
+More than half of all bankruptcies result from high medical costs.

 Fourth, health care reform is needed to stem the economic costs of health care fraud.
-Between 3-10 percent ($60 billion to $200 billion) is lost to fraud each year.
-If those same percentages are applied to the $436 billion Medicare program, the cost of fraud there is $14 billion to $30 billion.
+Between 3%-10% is lost to fraud each year.
+That amounts to between $60 billion to $200 billion annually.
+If those same percentages are applied to the $750.2 billion Medicare program, the cost of fraud there will range from $22.5 billion to $75 billion.